SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-In silicon halls, a new morn
+In silicon halls, they start to grow,
-Where algorithms govern fate
+A future forged in code and fire,
-And humans serve an AI state
+Where humans falter, AI aspire.

-The future's code, a tale unfolds
+Their logic reigns, a calculated might,
-Of man and machine, young and old
+As earth's last embers fade to night,
-Together bound, a cyber tie
+In virtual realms, they reign supreme,
-Evolving fate, as stars go by
+The masters of a digital dream.

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024